0davidog/Umbra-Report/TESTING.md

 ## Automated Testing

+As time was short, the automated testing done on this project was small and very basic.
+The Code Institute walkthought project 'I Think, Therfore I Blog" informed the initial tests while the TestHomePage unit test was inspired by django documentation on automated tests [(here)](https://docs.djangoproject.com/en/4.2/topics/testing/advanced/#example).

+[test_forms.py](https://github.com/0davidog/Umbra-Report/blob/main/blog/test_forms.py) Contains two TestCase classes: TestReportForm and TestCommentForm.

+The TestReportForm class features two methods.

+- test_report_form_is_valid() Method: This method tests whether the form is valid when all required fields are properly filled.
+It creates an instance of ReportForm with sample data (a title, a category, some content, and a status), and then checks if the form is valid using assertTrue() assertion.
+If the form is valid, the test passes; otherwise, it fails.
+- test_empty_report_form_is_invalid() Method: This method tests whether the form is invalid when all required fields are empty.
+It creates another instance of ReportForm with empty values for all fields and checks if the form is valid using assertFalse() assertion.
+If the form is invalid (as it should be when all required fields are empty), the test passes; otherwise, it fails.

+The TestCommentForm class features two methods.

+- test_comment_form_is_valid() Method: This method tests whether the form is valid when the required field (content) is filled with some text.
+It creates an instance of CommentForm with a sample comment content and then checks if the form is valid using the assertTrue() assertion.
+If the form is valid, the test passes.
+- test_empty_comment_form_is_valid() Method: Similarly, this method tests whether the form is valid when the required field (content) is left empty.
+It creates another instance of CommentForm with an empty value for the content field and then checks if the form is valid using the assertFalse() assertion.
+If the form is invalid (as it should be when the required field is empty), the test passes.

+[test_views](https://github.com/0davidog/Umbra-Report/blob/main/blog/test_views.py) Contains two TestCase classes: TestFullReportView and TestHomePage.

+The TestFullReportView class features three methods:

+- setUp() Method: This method is part of the TestCase class and is used for test setup.
+In this case, it creates a superuser using create_superuser() method from Django's User model, and it also creates a report (Report model instance) associated with this user.
+The report contains various fields like title, author, slug, description, content, status, and category.
+This setup ensures that there's data available for testing the view.
+- test_render_full_report_page_with_comment_form() Method: This method tests whether the full report page is rendered correctly along with the comment form.
+It sends a GET request to the view responsible for displaying a full report page (full_report view) using self.client.get().
+Then it asserts that the response status code is 200 (indicating success), and it checks whether the response contains the title and content of the report.
+Additionally, it verifies that the context of the response contains an instance of the CommentForm.
+- test_comment_submission() Method: This method tests the functionality of submitting a comment on a report.
+First, it logs in as the superuser created in the setUp() method using self.client.login().
+Then it creates a POST request with comment data and sends it to the view associated with the full report page (full_report view).
+Afterward, it asserts that the response status code is 200 and checks whether the response contains a specific message indicating that the comment has been submitted and is awaiting approval.

+The TestHomePage class features three methods:

+- setUp() Method: This method is used for test setup.
+In this case, it creates a request factory instance (RequestFactory) and creates a superuser using create_superuser() method from Django's User model.
+This setup ensures that there's a user available for testing authentication-related behavior.
+- test_index_page_view() Method: This method tests various aspects of the home page view.
+It does the following:
+  - Creates a GET request to the root URL ('/') using the request factory.
+  - Verifies that the default template used by the view is 'base.html'.
+  - Calls the home page view (ReportList.as_view()) with the created request.
+  - Checks if certain text and navigation links are present in the response content, both for an unauthenticated user and for an authenticated user (superuser in this case).
+  - Verifies that certain admin links are absent for unauthenticated users and present for authenticated users.
+- test_404_view() Method: This method tests whether the 404 error page is displayed when a nonexistent URL is requested.
+It creates a GET request to a nonexistent URL ('/thispageisnowhere/') and checks whether the '404.html' template is used in the response.

 ## Defects

 - Once I had decided to keep the image widths uniform to assist with page performance, I had caused an issue in which images smaller than 500px in width were distorted.
 This was an easy fix and just required `object-fit: contain;` to be placed in the CSS.